C2E CODES OF CONDUCT (COC) FOR SUPPLIERS

 A. Occupational Health and Safety

-Factories shall comply with all applicable laws and regulations regarding working conditions and
+Factories shall comply with all applicable laws and regulations regarding working conditions and shall provide workers with a safe and healthy environment.

 B. Dormitory (if applicable)